qiaofengmarco/Artificial-Intelligence/Lab1-Artificial Neural Network/README.md

 - Result Description:
   - Note: You may find a tester in each directory.
     > python linux_tester.py
-  - First, you can select an image:
+  - First, you can select an image (Both "xxx_2.pgm" and "xxx_4.pgm" could be successfully open, but "xxx.pgm" can't.
+It is probably because that PIL library may not provide a support for ".pgm" file in P5 format.):

     ![image](https://github.com/qiaofengmarco/Artificial-Intelligence/raw/master/Lab1-Artificial%20Neural%20Network/Result%20Description/1.jpg)